ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/User Documentation for Platforms Guide.md

 If you have a community forum, please share a link here and provide a summary of it.

 ## Full Documentation Can be Found At
-Finally, provide a link to your comprehensive documentation, API reference, tutorials and the page where users can find more about your platform offering.
+Finally, provide a link to your official platform documentation.

 # Template